modulerequirepackage.cpathpackage.loadedpackage.loadlibpackage.pathpackage.preloadpackage.seeall

 find a C function inside this library to be used as the loader.
 The

-name of this C function is the string ``luaopen_
+name of this C function is the string ``luaopen_'' concatenated with

 a copy of the module name where each dot is replaced by an underscore.